 The stereo signal is analyzed by a voice activity detector that determines a frame to be an inactive frame or an active frame.
 The activity detector analyzes the two channels separately to classify them as either active or inactive.
 Then, it determines the whole frame to be inactive if both the first channel and the second channel are classified as inactive.
 Otherwise, the frame is classified as active.
 The decision to classify a single channel as active or inactive is done the same as described in clause 5.2.2.2.5.

 The VAD functionalities in each of the channels operate completely independent of each other.
 This also includes the mechanism for determining when to send the next SID frame in variable-DTX-update-interval operation (see clauses 5.6.1.1 and 5.6.1.2 of [3]).
-To prevent the two channel VADs to go out of synch, a synchronization mechanism is employed as depicted in Figure 5.346.
+To prevent the two channel VADs to go out of synch, a synchronization mechanism is employed as depicted in Figure 5.3-46.
+If any of the two channels is classified as active, the current frame is classified as active and will be encoded using the discrete channel encoding of MDCT-based stereo as described in clause 5.3.3.
 If any of the two channel VADs decides on sending an SID in the current frame, the current frame will be an SID frame, even if the other channel’s VAD decides that based on the other channel, the current frame would be a NO_DATA frame.

 Figure 5.3-46: Frame type decision in MDCT-based Stereo DTX